 More than half of individuals with sleep apnea also have high blood pressure, and their blood pressure does not fall during sleep as it does in most people.
 In fact, sleep apnea has been shown to be an independent, treatable cause of high blood pressure.
 Research suggests that sleep apnea also doubles the risk of stroke in some people.

-Heart rate tends to slow dramatically during periods of apnea and then rise rapidly when breathing resumes.
+Other medical problems have also been linked to sleep apnea.
+For example, patients who have an underlying irregular heart rhythm known as atrial fibrillation are less likely to have adequate control of this disease if sleep apnea is also present and untreated.
 Some evidence suggests that periods of apnea and the resulting low levels of oxygen in the blood, along with persistently high blood pressure, increase the risk of coronary heart disease and blood glucose intolerance.
 Researchers are currently studying these links.